 3. Lowes Royal Pacific, Universal Orlando

 This is the cheapest of the three Universal hotels (and not the best deal, if you book via our concierge, the Portofino Bay comes out the best deal) and the second furthest when walking to the parks.
-The pool at the Royal Pacific has a fun boat water feature where the kids can play but no slide which is a disadvantage.
-I do however like the tropical Royal Pacific theme.
-When compared to the other two onsite hotel pools, the Portofino Bay wins and is by far the best.
+The pool at the Royal Pacific has a fun boat water feature where the kids can play but no slide, which is a disadvantage.
+I do, however, like the tropical Royal Pacific theme.
+Compared to the other two onsite hotel pools, the Portofino Bay wins and is by far the best.

-There are free drinks all through the day and you can enjoy breakfast (7-10 am) which is continental and not particularly impressive, with dry cereal, fruit, yogurt, bagel, pastries, and bagels.
+There are free drinks throughout the day, and you can enjoy breakfast (7:00 – 10:00 am), which is continental and not particularly impressive, with dry cereal, fruit, yogurt, bagel, pastries, and bagels.
 The only warm dish is oatmeal.
 There is also apple juice, orange juice, and coffee to drink.
-The afternoon bite (about 4-7 pm) includes packaged chips and granola bars, spicy crackers, and pre-packaged peanut butter and jelly sandwiches.
+The afternoon bite (about 4:00 – 7:00 pm) includes packaged chips and granola bars, spicy crackers, and pre-packaged peanut butter and jelly sandwiches.

 The rooms at Lowes Royal Pacific have been recently refurbished.
 The bathroom has one sink.
 Rooms at both the Hard Rock and Portofino Bay have two sinks.
 They feel small, but being that this is the cheapest of the three hotels, this is to be expected.

 4. Sapphire Falls, Universal Orlando

 Universal Orlando Resort actually has six resorts on the property.
 All of them offer fabulous pools, loads of family and kids’ activities, and free shuttles to the theme parks, but only the three outlined above also offer free Universal Express Unlimited Passes.